Sensor Quickstart Guide

 to avoid starting simultaneous clients to your Foxglove visualizer.

-Play the recording back, streaming the data to the same Foxglove window with in the second terminal:
+Play the recording back, streaming the data to the same Foxglove window (if you are using Docker, this should be from within the container):

 voyant_playback_foxglove --input my_first_recording.bin --loopback